 Every guy should have at least one pair of go-to men’s sneakers in his wardrobe.
 Comfortable, versatile and the best footwear to pair with denim, sneakers can be hard to decide on, but once you’ve worked out the right style for you, it’s practically guaranteed that you’ll wear them to death.

-We asked The Iconic’s head of style, Danielle Soglimbene, for her intel.
+So, what men’s sneakers are trending right now?
+We asked The Iconic’s Head of Style Danielle Soglimbene for her intel.
 “In the last few years, retro-inspired styles have made a comeback and evidently are here to stay,” she says.
 That means the dad sneaker is sticking around — think chunky, white or beige, the kind of shoe your father would have worn in the ’80s and ’90s with some Levi’s 501s.

 However, we’re also seeing even more overt nods to the ’80s and ’90s with retro-style men’s sneakers from classic labels like New Balance and Nike.
 More of a minimalist?
 Classic black leather sneakers will never go out of fashion.
 “They work well with straight leg denim, a button up shirt and a jacket for a winter dinner look or team them with a relaxed suit for an effortless vibe,” says Soglimbene.